camptocamp/c2cgeoportal/doc/integrator/install_application.rst

 Create the "pg_trgm" extension to use the "similarity" function within the full-text search.

+Create the "unaccent" extension to have accent-insensitive search within the full-text search.

 And by default we assume that the ``www-data`` user exists with all rights on the application schema.